 PGT-A, or preimplantation genetic testing for aneuploidies, is a comprehensive screening performed on embryos before transfer.
-This test reveals the number and structure of chromosomes (bearing genetic material) in each tested embryo.
+This test reveals the set and structure of chromosomes (bearing genetic material) in each tested embryo.

 Normally, embryos have 23 pairs of chromosomes (euploid embryos).
-But nearly half of the embryos will have abnormal chromosome numbers (aneuploid embryos).
+But nearly half of the embryos will have abnormal chromosome set (aneuploid embryos).
 When an extra, or missing chromosome, is found in the embryo it is less likely to implant.
-Often, they will miscarry, or in some cases can still develop to full-term, but a baby with a genetic condition is born (e.g. Down syndrome - an extra chromosome 21).
+If the implantation did take place, then, unfortunately, there is a high probability that a pregnancy with such an embryo will end in a spontaneous loss.
+In some cases, such a pregnancy can still develop to full term, but a baby with a genetic condition will be born (e.g. Down syndrome — an extra chromosome 21).

-PGT-A tests the number of chromosomes in DNA taken from embryos.
-Embryos with an abnormal number of chromosomes will not lead to a healthy live birth, hence they are excluded from use.
-Embryos with a normal number of chromosomes would be used for embryo transfer.
+PGT-A tests the set of chromosomes in DNA taken from embryos.
+Embryos with an abnormal set of chromosomes will not lead to a healthy live birth, hence they are excluded from use.
+Embryos with a normal set of chromosomes would be used for the embryo transfer.

 Fig.1 Best quality blastocysts, from a patient of 39 years old, showing different PGT-A results: